Dissem/Abit/helping-out.md

 ## Contribute

+Honestly, I'm not that interested in Bitmessage and this App anymore, and whenever someone was interested in the code, it didn't lead anywhere productive.
+If you're interested and want to take over, be my guest.

 ### Code

 You want a feature really bad?
 And know how to do it?
 Please help yourself!
 I'll be very happy about your pull request, just don't be cross should I want to change something first.